Growing profits with store automation

 As well as improving efficiency on the shop floor, retailers are under pressure to streamline back-end operations for their e-commerce services.
 Typically, the front end of the system – where shoppers place their orders and make payment – is heavily automated.
 Processing, picking, packing and shipping those orders remains extremely manually-intensive however.

 Efficiency gains begin at the order picking process.
-By implementing a picking management system, you can ensure that movement in the warehouse is reduced by picking in parallel by product categories for instance.
+By implementing a picking management system, you can ensure less movement in the warehouse by picking in parallel by product categories for instance.
 The system calculates the quickest route around the warehouse to increase efficiency and reduce basic picking mistakes.

 Concerns about being at home to receive the delivery of an order have helped to increase uptake of Click & Collect schemes, allowing customers to pick up their order at their convenience.
 Often the customer comes in store, presents proof of purchase, and a member of staff then retrieves the order from storage while the customer waits around.
 The system works, but you need to divert staff from other tasks to operate the desk.

 Again, this process can be automated.
 The order could be placed in a locker ready for collection by the shopper at their convenience.
-They are emailed a keycode to open the locker themselves, making the process completely self-service – quicker for them, cheaper for the retailer.
+They receive an email with a keycode to open the locker themselves, making the process completely self-service – quicker for them, cheaper for the retailer.

 Everyone wins with automation

 Automation delivers clear efficiency and productivity benefits for retailers – but everyone wins in the long term.
-Being more efficient makes the shopping experience less stressful for customers for instance, and cost efficiencies at the back-end could be fed back in the form of price reductions for shoppers.
+For instance, being more efficient makes the shopping experience less stressful for customers.
+While cost efficiencies at the back-end could be fed back in the form of price reductions for shoppers.

 In some cases, the gains may be relatively modest, but they quickly add up on a cumulative basis.
 As a result, you should expect to see automation become more prevalent and prominent in all forms of retail.